akhilendra1811/akhilendra1811/README.md

 **akhilendra1811/akhilendra1811** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile. -->

-Please find my linkedin [here](https://www.linkedin.com/in/akhilendra-sabherwal-135488212/) I studied Computer Science and Mathematics at the University of Manchester I am **interested** in the _following_:
+Please find my linkedin [here](https://www.linkedin.com/in/akhilendra-sabherwal-135488212/).

+I studied Computer Science and Mathematics at the University of Manchester.

+I am **interested** in the _following_:
 1. This
 2. is